sam-at-github/Models/docs/README.md

 See [docs/class-structure-overview.md](class-structure-overview.md).
 For a description of the classes in this library.

 # Json Schema
 This lib uses [PhpJsonSchema](https://github.com/sam-at-github/PhpJsonSchema) for validation.
 You can reference other models via use of hyper links, and `$ref`.
-This only only likely going to work by default if you load you JSON Schema from file, and your `$ref`s resovle to other valid local files.
+This is only going to work by default if you load you JSON Schema from file, and your `$ref`s resolve to other valid local files.